DV

 What is the difference between COIN and CONY?

-COIN (Coinbase Global Inc.) tracks — with a dividend strategy, while CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call approach.
+COIN (Coinbase Global Inc.) is a stock, while CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call approach.
 They are issued by — and YieldMax respectively.

 Can I hold both COIN and CONY?